typelevel/typelevel.github.com/_posts/2015-07-13-type-members-parameters.md

 have more similarities than differences.
 The choice of which to use for a given situation is usually a matter of convenience.
-In brief, a rule of thumb: **if you intend to use a parameter existentially in most cases, changing it to a member is probably better; a parameter is more convenient and harder to screw up in most circumstances**.
+In brief, a rule of thumb: **a type parameter is usually more convenient and harder to screw up, but if you intend to use it existentially in most cases, changing it to a member is probably better**.

 Here, and in later posts, we will discuss what on earth that means, among other things.
 More broadly, though, in this series of articles